The Online MA in TESOL degree program will take approximately two years to complete.

 This course is intended as an accessible introduction to the field of second language classroom research.
 It covers both methodological and substantive issues.
 At the end of the course, you should have a good idea of the questions and issues that have been investigated in language classroom, and how they have been investigated.
 You should also have developed practical skills for investigating your own classrooms.

-The aim of this course is to introduce students to classroom-based evaluation.
-This is a critically important area for all those involved in curriculum development, program management, and, in fact, any area of educational leadership.
+The aim of this course is to introduce participants to classroom-based evaluation, and to provide you with practical tools for assessing your own students’ language abilities.
+This area is critically important for all those involved in language teaching, curriculum development, program management, and, in fact, any area of educational leadership.

 The overall goal of the courses is to give students the skills in the design and evaluation of a program of the student’s choice.